Emperors & South Pole

 This 8-day trip combines the magnificent Emperor Penguins with a flight to the lowest point on Earth - the Geographic South Pole.Watch video

 - Start Point: Cape Town, South Africa.
 We will host a safety briefing the day before the flight where our staff will be there to welcome you.
 We will also update you as to the latest weather forecasts in Antarctica and generally assist with any last minute preparations.

 - On the 5.5hrs flight from Cape Town International, you will pass into the Antarctic Circle and into 24hrs of continuous sunshine.
-The plane we will be using is an Illuyshin 76 intercontinental jet with a Chief Pilot who has landed at the ice runway in Antarctica over 100 times.
+The plane we will be using is a Gulfsteam.
 As the plane taxis to a standstill, you will be able to count yourself as one of the few who have ever set foot on Antarctica.

 - The camp has an easy and friendly feel to it and is run along strict environmental guidelines.
 There are six state-of-the-art sleeping pods, designed for two people in each, which are heated and warm.
 They are quiet on windy days and at just over 6m (20ft) in diameter, they are also spacious, with a double bed (for couples), a writing desk, wash area and toilet.
 For guests travelling separately, the room can be partitioned.
 The rest of the camp comprises of a shower pod, kitchen pod and two custom-made tents.
 These are unique – fusing cutting edge material with an old-world feel and house the lounge and dining room.
 Here you can relax, enjoy the fantastic food from our award winning chef and take things easy.
 Our philosophy is simple – do as much or as little as you like.
 It’s your adventure.